Moving to Malta from UK.

 Malta Corporate Tax

-While the standard corporate tax rate in Malta is 35%, the full imputation system allows shareholders to receive significant refunds, reducing the effective tax rate for many companies to between 0% and 10% depending on circumstances.
+While the standard corporate tax rate in Malta is 35%, the full imputation system allows shareholders to receive significant refunds, reducing the effective tax rate for many companies to between 0% and 10% depending on circumstances, and our financial planning for UK expats page supports structuring of pensions, investments and remittances under Malta’s residence/domicile rules.

 VAT in Malta